Companies have been pursuing digital transformation at different rates for the last few years.

 Ultimately, digital transformation success is predicated on a growth mindset prevailing over the (naysayers) of a fixed mindset.
 But transformation doesn't happen without upfront investment.
 Be strident in how you are fueling digital transformation.
 If cutting run-the-business spend is your funding model make sure your master plan calls it out.
 Arbitrary promises to cut "waste" and "trim the fat" do not pass muster without specifics behind them.
 If rationalizing current services and applications is your funding model be equally specific on how and where.
 Too many organizations rely on arbitrary cuts to IT spend in "redundant" areas that, as it turns out, are not "redundant" at all and cause all sorts of organizational turbulence.
 Trying to optimize technology investments without data-driven insights into IT usage or defensible IT cost models is less of a thought-out strategy and more of a hopeful bet.

-»Read more: The CIOs guide to IT cost optimization
+»Read more: The CIOs Handbook for IT Cost Optimization

 Digital transformation is all about the user—in all their many personas.
 But the final goal is to make the business more accessible, easier to work with, and better than the competition.
 It may not be immediately possible to define exactly how the changes will manifest and which technologies will touch which processes, but each business unit needs to look at its own processes and the people who interact with systems that make the business function.